edgio-docs/edgio-docs/guides/third_party_cdns.md

 ## Allowing IPs

 {{ PRODUCT_NAME }} does not block any validly formed HTTP traffic coming from any IP so there is no need to specifically allow the backend IPs of your third-party CDN.

+## Security

+As mentioned before, when not running on edge, it is impossible for {{ PRODUCT_NAME }} to securely determine the client IP and other parameters on which the {{ PRODUCT_NAME }} security features rely.
+We strongly recommend that in that case all security be performed on the third-party CDN